rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 ## Platform Notes
 ### Windows Mobile / Windows CE
 #### Requirements
-Windows Mobile/CE require that a provided `printing-service` application is installed and always running in order to use the [Printing API](../api/printing) or [PrintingZebra API](../api/printingzebra).
+Windows Mobile/CE require that a provided `printing-service` application is installed and always running in order to use the [Printing](../api/printing) and [PrintingZebra](../api/printingzebra) APIs.

 * Before installing the printing service on Windows Mobile devices, you first need to install the [.NET compact framework](http://www.microsoft.com/en-us/download/details.aspx?id=65) on your device.
 You may find the device installation package on your build machine at `C:\Program Files (x86)\Microsoft.NET\SDK\CompactFramework\v3.5\WindowsCE\NETCFv35.wm.armv4i.cab`
 * Windows CE only - You'll need to also install the messaging framework found on your build machine at `C:\Program Files (x86)\Microsoft.NET\SDK\CompactFramework\v3.5\WindowsCE\Diagnostics\NETCFv35.Messages.EN.cab` on Windows 7.